ekristen/aws-nuke/docs/cli-usage.md

 DESCRIPTION:
    explain the configuration file and the resources that will be nuked for an account that is defined within the configuration.
 You may either specific an account using the --account-id flag or leave it empty to use the default account that can be authenticated against.
-If you want to see the resource types that will be nuked, use the --with-resource-types flag.
-If you want to see the resources that have filters defined, use the --with-resource-filters flag.
+You can optionally list out included, excluded and resources with filters with their respective with flags.

 OPTIONS:
-   --config value, -c value  path to config file (default: "config.yaml") --account-id value        the account id to check against the configuration file, if empty, it will use whatever account
+   --config value, -c value          path to config file (default: "config.yaml") --account-id value                the account id to check against the configuration file, if empty, it will use whatever account can be authenticated against
-      can be authenticated against --with-resource-filters           include resource with filters defined in the output (default: false) --with-resource-types             include resource types defined in the output (default: false) --default-region value            the default aws region to use when setting up the aws auth session [$AWS_DEFAULT_REGION] --access-key-id value             the aws access key id to use when setting up the aws auth session [$AWS_ACCESS_KEY_ID] --secret-access-key value         the aws secret access key to use when setting up the aws auth session [$AWS_SECRET_ACCESS_KEY]
+   --with-filtered                   print out resource types that have filters defined against them (default: false) --with-included                   print out the included resource types (default: false) --with-excluded                   print out the excluded resource types (default: false) --default-region value            the default aws region to use when setting up the aws auth session [$AWS_DEFAULT_REGION] --access-key-id value             the aws access key id to use when setting up the aws auth session [$AWS_ACCESS_KEY_ID] --secret-access-key value         the aws secret access key to use when setting up the aws auth session [$AWS_SECRET_ACCESS_KEY]